ps258/itunes-export/README.md

 * **--library, -l:** optional, explicitly provide the path to the iTunes XML library file.
 By default the one of the current user is used.
 * **--export-genius-playlists:** optional, export genius playlists.
 By default they are not exported.
 * **--export-smart-playlists:** optional, export smart playlists.
 By default they are not exported.
+* **--relative:** optional, create the file paths in the playlists relative to the location of the library file
 * **--help, -h:** optional, get the command line help.